mertall/clip-finetune-cifar10/README.md

 - Swap CIFAR‑10 for a custom dataset by modifying the `CIFAR10Contrastive` class.
 - Experiment with different CLIP variants or backbone architectures.
-- Embeddings text and image in the same index allowing reverse search, first attempt failed- thinking its because non descriptive text was being used.
+- Embed text and image in the same index allowing reverse search, first attempt failed- thinking its because non descriptive text was being used.